konato-debug/phaser-games/tower-of-babel/README.md

 # tower-of-babel-phaser
-Tower of babel game built using Phaser 3 game engine
+Tower of babel game built using Phaser 3 game engine.

 # How to run?
 1. Download the files.